 Uses of will future

-The will future is the most robust of the future forms because it can be used in a lot of ways.
+Will is the most robust of the future forms because it has many uses.
 For example:

 - To predict a future event